Jawz84/Blog/PowerShell Contributing.md

 ## Why this blog

-I found the documentation on how to contribute to PowerShell/PowerShell (which is [here](https://github.com/PowerShell/PowerShell/blob/master/.github/CONTRIBUTING.md)) a bit daunting.
+I found [the documentation](https://github.com/PowerShell/PowerShell/blob/master/.github/CONTRIBUTING.md) on how to contribute to PowerShell/PowerShell a bit daunting.
 The more links I followed, the more detailed and complex everything got.
 At that point I felt I was not ready to contribute.
 I did contribute anyway eventually.